ethtri/SnapCase_App/Snapcase-Flow-Mockups/Flow-2-Status-and-Tracking/Mobile/Screen-3-Order-Status-Pending/snapcase-notes-delta-screen-3.md

    - If the API returns `order_failed` or `cancelled`, switch to the Screen 4 error variant with blocking message and escalate to support automatically.
 4. **Stale or slow updates**
    - After 30 minutes without status change, show inline helper in the banner: **"Still in production?
 Some batches take up to an hour - feel free to ping support below."**
-   - After 12 hours still `processing`, elevate the helper to warning (Snap Amber tint), pre-open the support button on load, and send proactive email (see Notifications).
+   - After 12 hours still `processing`, elevate the helper to warning (tint matching `var(--snap-warning)`), pre-open the support button on load, and send proactive email (see Notifications).
 5. **Error and offline handling**
    - Detect offline via `navigator.onLine`; replace countdown with **"You are offline.
 We will refresh once you are back."** and pause polling.
    - Retry loop maxes at five consecutive failures; after that show alert banner and require manual refresh or support contact.